operations have become increasingly complicated over

 need to understand risk management and avoiding liability pitfalls.
 And then

-there’s fleet planning and purchasing, fleet maintenance, ever-contracting
+there’s fleet planning and purchasing, fleet maintenance, ever-shrinking

 And if all of that weren’t enough, a need for all transportation

 professionals to have strong leadership, communications, and interpersonal

 skills to lead and work within the most diverse workforce in history!

 The CWU Pupil Transportation Management Training Program (PTMTP) addresses

 all of these areas during the four levels of the program!

 - Do you want to increase and enhance your knowledge in the student